What happens if you do not spend all your support budget?

 When it comes to spending a support budget, here is what the Standards say:

-• You should be informed and involved in making decisions about what you can and cannot spend a budget on.
+• You should be informed and involved in decisions about how your budget is agreed, allocated, reviewed and spent (12.1).

 You can see all the Standards here.